Cavalier King Charles Spaniel

 Upkeep and care

-The Cavalier’s exercise needs can be met in a small yard or in an apartment with a daily walk around the neighbourhood.
+The Cavalier’s exercise needs can be met in a small yard or in an apartment with a daily walk around the neighborhood.
 Because of its spaniel heritage, it enjoys sniffing out birds and generally exploring the wilds, but it can do so on lead.
 The breed also enjoys retrieving, and many Cavaliers like to swim.
 The Cavalier can do well in dog parks that separate dogs based on size, as it is not a fighter and is too small to defend itself.
-The breed can partake in many organized activities such as obedience, agility, dock diving, barn hunt, and nose work.
+The breed can partake in many organized sports and activities such as obedience, agility, dock diving, barn hunt, and nose work.

 Coat care consists of regular brushing and occasional bathing.
 The coat around the abdomen may become soiled with urine and need clipping or daily bathing.